Edward Sorin: Superior General

 Sorin was elected superior-general of his order in 1868, and held this office for the rest of his life.
-During his tenure as Superior General, Fr.
-Sorin made around 50 voyages across the Atlantic to deal with the affairs of the Congregation in France and Rome.
+During his tenure as Superior General, Sorin made around 50 voyages across the Atlantic to deal with the affairs of the Congregation in France and Rome.
 In order to ease the debt of the Congregation and put on more solid financial footing, he oversaw the sale of the church of Notre Dame de Sainte Croix, its boarding school, and the rest of the Congregation property in Le Mans, which until then had served as the order's headquarters.
 Hence the headquarters was moved to Notre Dame, Indiana.
 Sorin was invited to attend the Provincial Council of Cincinnati of 1882 and the Plenary Council of American Bishops at Baltimore in 1884.

 Founding of St. Edward's University

 Sorin also founded St. Edward's University in Austin, Texas.
 Bishop Claude Marie Dubuis of the Diocese of Galveston learned of Mrs. Mary Doyle's intention to leave her large South Austin farm to the Catholic Church.
 The purpose was to establish an "education institution" and he invited Father Sorin to Texas in 1872.
 Answering the bishop's invitation, Sorin traveled to Austin and surveyed the beauty of the surrounding hills and lakes.
 A year later, following Mrs. Doyle's death, he founded a Catholic school called St. Edward's Academy in honor of his patron saint, Edward the Confessor and King.
 In the fledgling institution's first year, 1878, three farm boys made up the student body and met for classes in a makeshift building on the old Doyle homestead.
 In 1885, the academy secured its charter as a college.
 Sorin Hall and nearby Sorin Oak — the largest oak tree in Austin — are also named after him.
+St. Edward's University flourished under the presidency of Peter Joseph Hurth, who later became bishop of Dhaka in East Bengal.